 For more information about the center please click here.

 Fellowship Program Overview

 The center will award a senior and junior fellowship in 2018.
 The senior fellowship is designated for applicants with ten or more years of journalism experience.
 The junior fellowship is designated for applicants who are new to the field of journalism or have fewer than five years of full-time journalism experience.
-The fellowship is a one-semester program and fellows have the option of commencing in the spring or fall.
+The fellowship is a one-semester program.

 The fellowship is non-residential but the fellows have access to the resources of the journalism school.
 Fellows are expected to give a public presentation at the school about their work, and upon mutual agreement, may also lecture, mentor and advise students.

 Fellowship Application Guidelines:

 - A short (800 word) description of the proposed project